Help Center> Server Migration Service> FAQs> Product Consultation> How Do I Configure Data Compression for a Linux Block-Level Migration?

 Compression Threads

-Configure the number of compression threads.
-If you select auto for this option, the system will configure the number of threads automatically.
+Configure the maximum number of compression threads that can be launched.
+If you select auto for this option, the system determines the number automatically.
 You can also enter an integer from 1 to 3.

 Cache Node Size (MB)